vidyar/shippabledocs1/sources/config.rst

 **Notifications**
 -----------------
-Shippable can notify you about your build status.
-If you want to get notified about the status of the builds like success, failure or unstable, then follow the rules below to configure your yml file.
-We will send the consolidated build reports in individual emails for matrix build projects.
-By default we will send the email notifications to the last committer.
+Shippable can notify you about the status of your build.
+If you want to get notified about the build status (success, failure or unstable), you need to follow the rules below to configure your yml file.
+Shippable will send the consolidated build reports in individual emails for matrix build projects.
+By default Shippable will send the email notifications to the last committer.

 Email notification